y9c/variant/README.md

 # Python pakcage for genomic variant analysis

 [![Pypi Releases](https://img.shields.io/pypi/v/variant.svg)](https://pypi.python.org/pypi/variant)
 [![Downloads](https://pepy.tech/badge/variant)](https://pepy.tech/project/variant)

 ## `variant-effect` command can infer the effect of a mutation

+- `-i/--input` to sepecify the input file.
 The input file has 5 columns: `chromosome`, `position`, `strand`, `reference allele`, `alternative allele`.

   - No header is required.
   - The 3rd column (strand) is not used by default, just for compatibility with RNA mode.
   - By default, the base of reference and alternative allele are based on DNA information
   - For RNA mode (through `--rna` argument), the base of reference and alternative allele is reverse complement if the strand is negative(-).

-eg:
+- `-o/--output` to specify the output file, leave empty for stdout.
+- `-r/--reference` to specify reference name, can be human / mouse / dog / cat / chicken ...
+- `--rna` to run in RNA mode
+- `--all` output all effects of the variant.

+> demo:

 Store the following table in sites.tsv.